xrrocha/dssg/README.md

 👉 To use `dssg` it is _**not**_ necessary to install any above dependency that you don't intend to use!
 Also, you may choose converters other than the ones listed above; read on.

-Say you want a customized SASS conversion, a new conversion of your own and a different Markdown processor.
+Say you want a different Markdown processor, a customized SASS conversion, and a new conversion of your own.
 Your configuration file may look like:

 ```
 # Input extension(s)  # Output extension  # Command line template
-scss,sass             html                sass source-map %i %o
+md,markdown           html                alt-markdown %i %o
-own                   html                sh -c 'my-own.sh < %o > %i'
+scss                  html                sass --source-map %i %o
-md                    html                alt-markdown -i %i -o %o
+own                   html                sh -c 'my-very-own.sh < %o > %i'
 ```

 The configuration file syntax is: